mdmtk/docs/edge/source/guide/csp/powerkey.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will not cause any change to whether or not the device user will be allowed to access the option in the System Settings Menu that can be used to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.</td>
+	<td>This value (or the absence of this parm from the XML) will not cause any change to whether or not the device user will be allowed to use the option in the System Settings Menu to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.</td>
   </tr>
   <tr>
     <td>Show option</td>
     <td>"1"</td>
-	<td>This value will cause the device user to be allowed to access the option in the System Settings Menu that can be used to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.</td>
+	<td>This value will cause the device user to be allowed to use the option in the System Settings Menu to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.</td>
   </tr>
   <tr>
     <td>Do not show option</td>
     <td>"2"</td>
-	<td>This value will cause the device user to be prevented from accessing the option in the System Settings Menu that can be used to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.</td>
+	<td>This value will cause the device user to be prevented from using the option in the System Settings Menu to Turn On or Off whether a screen lock will always be required when the device screen is turned back on if the device screen was turned off using the Power Key.</td>
   </tr>
 </table>
 </div>